 - Knowing that a certain smell belongs to rotting fruit while a similar smell belongs to fresh flowers

 Tests that assess your explicit memories and implicit memories are often very different and require you to use different parts of the brain to retrieve these memories and apply them to whatever task is in front of you.
 I include this information about implicit memories only to help you understand what declarative memories are not.
+To see how well your declarative and implicit memories function, try our tool that measures memory and take a look at your results.

 Let’s dive deeper into declarative memories and where they are stored in the brain.